heini208/fault_detector_spot/documentation/System_Design.md

 * **Visualization and Debugging: RViz**
   The standard ROS visualization tool, **RViz**, is used extensively for monitoring the system's state, including visualizing the generated map, the robot's estimated pose, planned navigation paths, and sensor data.

+* **Documentation**
+The text of this thesis was written by the author.
+Formatting as well as grammatical and semantic refinement was assisted by generative AI tools, including Google's Gemini 2.5 Pro and OpenAI's ChatGPT 5.1.
+Diagrams were created using Draw.io.

 ## 2. System Summary and Integration